aws/aws-sdk-js/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
 Confirm by changing [ ] to [x] below:
-- [ ] This is an issue with V2 of the SDK
+- [ ] This is a feature with version 2.x of the SDK

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]